 "The sound was similar to a showerhead, which I assumed had come from the flat next door, so I decided to ignore it.

 "Roughly five minutes later, I heard my flatmate Alexia cry out 'GUYS’, so I left my room to see what was going on.

 "When I entered the flat corridor, it was like I had just walked into a scene from Titanic.

 “The water was gushing all around my ankles.”

 After reporting the flood to security, the three flatmates were moved to the 7th floor and told that they would be updated on Monday.

-On Saturday night Alexia received a phone call from her neighbours on the 21st floor, informing her the flooding had started again.
+On Saturday night Alexia received a phone call from her neighbours, informing her the flooding had started again.
 She said: "After I received the phone call, I made my way up to the flat.

-"I knew the situation was bad as I saw a massive puddle of water inside the lift as I made my way upstairs.
+"I knew the situation was bad as there was a massive puddle of water inside the lift as I headed upstairs.

 "As soon as I got to my flat, I ran to the boiler room in an attempt to turn it off, but the valve and pipe had already blown off.